Kataglyphis/Kataglyphis-PythonInference/README.md

 ## About The Project

-This project is a template for a Python package named **KataglyphisPythonPackage**.
+This project is a starting point for my Python AI workloads.
 Use it as a starting point for creating and deploying your own Python projects.

 ### Key Features